-8.1 Pre-application discussion of development proposals is considered to be good practice..
-These discussions may need to be held in confidence with officers, for example when a developer has an option on acquiring land, or is in competition to acquire it and disclosure of proposals could prejudice a negotiating position.
+Pre-application discussion of development proposals is considered to be good practice-and is likely to increase in frequency.
+In some cases, theseThese discussions may need to be held in confidence with officers, for example when a developer has an option on acquiring land, or is in competition to acquire it and disclosure of proposals could prejudice a negotiating position.
 The role of the officer in these discussions is without prejudice to any decision of the Council, to explain and interpret the relevant policies which will apply to a proposal and to provide their professional opinions.